 Whether a child or youth meets the definition of McKinney-Vento depends on the living situation and the individual circumstances.
 All students will be assessed on a case-by-case basis.

-For more information, please contact Jennifer DiGioia at (847) 357-5043 or Tom Bookler, McKinney-Vento School Districts Liaison for the North Cook Intermediate Service Center, at (630) 386-0883.
+If you think you might qualify for McKinney-Vento services please contact Jennifer DiGioia, District 54’s McKinney-Vento liaison, at (847) 357-5043 or Tom Bookler, McKinney-Vento School Districts Liaison for the North Cook Intermediate Service Center, at (630) 386-0883.